AVID stands for Advancement via Individual Determination. The goal of the

 - Working to remove barriers to access and provide students with the

-opportunity for academic challenge in the most rigorous coursework
+opportunity for an academic challenge in the most rigorous coursework

 - Establishing data analysis methods to identify and target systemic